 Finish out 10 dock doors with 40,000 lb manual pit levelers, dock seals, dock locks and LED dock swing arm lights.

-Build 10,000 SF of main office with customary finishes.
-The office space should consist of: List of spaces below accomodated with attached floor plan consisting of 5,886 SF.
+Build 5,886 SF of main office with customary finishes.
+The office space of 5,886 SF as shown on Exhibit E attached to the Lease.

-Small lobby

-(3) Conference rooms to hold 14, 8 & 5 people each

-5 private offices

-_______ SF to hold 10 cubicles

-Break room to hold 50 people at one time to include a sink, lower cabinets for storage and countertops with 120V recepticles to hold 3 microwaves and 120V recepticles to plug in self serve vending such as www.market24-7.com or equivalent.
-Also need 2 or 3 120V plugs high on the wall for flat screen tv’s.
-Location TBD.

-Office restrooms

-Plant restrooms facing towards the plant that meet code for the number of employees

-IT room

-Storage closets

-Etc. (To be determined by an architect)

-Combination small shipping office, small trucker lounge and single trucker restroom
+Combination small shipping office, small trucker lounge and single trucker restroom as shown on Exhibit F attached to the Lease.

 Approximate 15’ x 20’ Maintenance Mgr office near the designated maintenance shop.

-4000A, 240/480V, 3 phase, 4 wire electrical switchgear panel with bollards or fenced protection
+Upgrade electrical service to 4000A, 240/480V, 3 phase, 4 wire electrical switchgear panel with bollards or fenced protection

-Covered, fenced, open air exterior shelter to house an air compressor with a concrete pad and power.
+12’ x 15’ covered, fenced, open air exterior shelter to house an air compressor with a concrete pad and power.

 6 “Big Ass”, or equivalent, large fans in the production area

-60 FC LED lights 30 FC LED provided as standard
+30 FC LED lights

-Paved and marked parking for 75+ vehicles

-Paved and marked parking for 20+ trailers

 Lessee may request additions or changes to the agreed upon plans for the Upfits.
 Any cost increases or decreases associated therewith will impact the base rental rate for the Premises.
 The rental rate adjustment will be calculated using the formula below in Lease Rate Adjustments for Changes in Scope of Work.

-Additionally, Lessee has the option to self-perform the Upfits and forego the Additional Rent described in Section 3 above.
-If Lessee chooses to self-perform Upfits, Lessor must approve construction plans, before work commencement, and Lease Commencement date will be , since completion of construction not be under the control of the Lessor.
+Additionally, Lessee has the option to self-perform the Upfits and forego the Additional Rent described in Section 3 above, if it is to their tax advantage under current tax law.
+If Lessee chooses to self-perform Upfits, Lessor must approve construction plans, before work commencement, and Lease Commencement date will be 120 calendar days from Lease execution, since completion of construction will not be under the control of the Lessor.

-Premises to be delivered where-is, “As Is, Where Is,” except for Lessor’s Warranties as described in Section 7 of this Addendum.
+Premises to be delivered where-is, “As Is, Where Is,” except for Lessor’s Warranties as described in Section 10 of this Addendum.